nic-dgl-104-winter-2023/ash-teach-research-and-reflection/README.md

     - Comparison of algorithm implementations in different languages
 - Comparative of platforms and related concerns
     - Game engines (Unreal, Unity)
-    - Frameworks/libraries for games or other
+    - Frameworks/libraries for games or other.